-These consolidated financial statements incorporate the financial statements of the Company and its controlled subsidiaries.
+These consolidated financial statements incorporate the financial statements of the Company and its controlled subsidiary.
 Control exists when the Company has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
-These consolidated financial statements include the accounts of the Company and its direct wholly-owned subsidiaries (Note 9).
+These consolidated financial statements include the accounts of the Company and its direct wholly-owned subsidiary (Note 9).
 All significant intercompany transactions and balances have been eliminated upon consolidation.

-For the years ended December 31, 2020 and 2019 (Expressed in Canadian Dollars)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS For the years ended December 31, 2021 and 2020 (Expressed in Canadian Dollars)